psevestre/openid-fapi/Financial_API_WD_002.md

 If the user is already logged on at the honest IdP, then the authentication may be skipped and a code is generated and returned to the client.
 Since the client was interacting with the rogue IdP, the code is sent to the rogue IdP's token endpoint.
 At the point, the attacker has a valid code that can be exchanged for an access token at the honest IdP.
+See [OAUTHSEC] for a detailed description of the attack.

-This is mitigated by the use of OpenID Connect Hybrid Flow in which the honest IdP's issuer identifier is included as the value of `iss` or [JARM] where the `iss` included in the response JWT.
+This attack is mitigated by the use of OpenID Connect Hybrid Flow in which the honest IdP's issuer identifier is included as the value of `iss` or [JARM] where the `iss` included in the response JWT.
 On receiving the authorization response, the client compares the `iss` value from the response with the issuer URL of the IdP it sent the authorization request to (the rogue IdP).
 The client detects the conflicting issuer values and aborts the transaction.